 \subsection{Results for Model B}

 Across text and image datasets, several backbones, and several priors, our findings are:

-\textbf{The runtime of DE ELBO is affordable, avoiding the extreme time costs of grid search.} In Tab.~\ref{tab:computational_time_comparison}, an individual SGD run of our DE ELBo has comparable cost to one SGD run of standard MAP estimation.
-However, the cumulative cost of grid search needed to select $\eta$ is far higher than our approach: L2-SP's search from \cite{xuhong2018explicit} takes over 88 hours while PTYL's search \cite{shwartz2022pre} takes over 148 hours.
-Our DE ELBo delivers in under 3 hours in both cases by learning $\eta$ via gradients.
+\textbf{The runtime of iso DE-ELBO is affordable, avoiding the extreme time costs of grid search.} In Tab.~\ref{tab:computational_time_comparison}, an individual SGD run of our iso DE-ELBO has comparable cost to one SGD run of standard MAP estimation.
+However, the cumulative cost of selecting $\eta$ via grid search is far higher than our approach: L2-SP's search from \citet{li2018explicit} takes over 88 hours while PTYL's search \citep{shwartz2022pre} takes over 148 hours.
+Our iso DE-ELBO delivers in under 3 hours in both cases by learning $\eta$ via gradients.

-\textbf{DE ELBo reliably delivers heldout accuracy comparable or superior to alternatives in the first 32 hours.} ~Fig.~\ref{fig:computational_time_comparison} shows test set accuracy over time of different methods for L2-SP transfer learning on select datasets and architectures.
-In most cases -- 8 of 8 panels in Fig.~\ref{fig:computational_time_comparison} and 21 out of 28 overall -- our DE ELBo achieves comparable (within 0.01) or better accuracy to the best alternative within the first 32 hours.
-See App.~\ref{sec:caseB_results} for full results on ConvNext (Fig.~\ref{fig:convnext_tiny_computational_time_comparison}, 8 of 8), BERT (Fig.~\ref{fig:bert_base_uncased_computational_time_comparison}, 4 of 4), ViT-B/16 (Fig.~\ref{fig:vit_b_16_computational_time_comparison}, 6 of 8), and ResNet-50 (Fig~\ref{fig:resnet_50_computational_time_comparison}, 3 of 8).
-Neither ELBo nor Laplace come close to this reliability.
-For final test accuracy comparisons, see Tab.~\ref{tab:acc} and Tab.~\ref{tab:llm_acc}.

-\textbf{For relatively smaller datasets and short runtimes, DE ELBo can have accuracy advantages.} At smaller $N$ values, we might expect bigger gains from the DE ELBo by avoiding the need to set a fraction of the $N$ labeled examples aside as a validation set.
-When all methods have just 4 hours, on CIFAR-10 $N{=}100$ in Fig.~\ref{fig:computational_time_comparison}, DE ELBo delivers accuracy that exceeds the best alternative by at least 0.05 on all 3 splits.
-On News-4 $N{=}400$, $N{=}4000$, and $N{=}40000$ with BERT and Pet-37 $N{=}370$ with ConvNext-Tiny, DE ELBo exceeds the best alternative by over 0.01 after 8 hours.
+\textbf{The accuracy of iso DE-ELBO is competitive with or better than recent Bayesian methods.} Fig.~\ref{fig:computational_time_comparison} shows test set accuracy over time for L2-SP transfer learning methods on select datasets and architectures for both image and text tasks.
+Our iso DE-ELBO consistently performs competitive with or better than recent Bayesian methods like \citet{immer2021scalable} or \citet{lotfi2022bayesian}, even though they use diagonal (not isotropic) posteriors. \citet{lotfi2022bayesian}'s DiagEF LA-CLML performs similar to MAP + GS.
+For final test accuracy, negative log-likelihood (NLL), and expected calibration error (ECE) results, see App.~\ref{sec:caseB_results}.